 Whether you’ve decided to paddle, shuttle boat, or hike around Jenny Lake, you can reach the beginning of the Hidden Falls trail.
 This area is easily one of the best little hikes in the area and a Grand Teton gem.
 If you’re coming here after visiting Yellowstone in one day, you’ll want to do this activity.

-The hike is a 1.3-mile round trip that’s quick, moderate, and absolutely stunning.
+This is one of the best hikes in Grand Teton as it’s a 1.3-mile round trip that’s quick, moderate, and absolutely stunning.
 And the 200-foot waterfall is an impressive sight, cascading down staggering rock steps.
 You can stop here or continue to Inspiration Point.
 I recommend this hike if you have the time and energy when looking for what to do in Grand Teton National Park in one day.